Park Ji-sung: Controversial chant

 During his time with Manchester United, the chant for Park, "Park, Park wherever you may be," included the controversial lyrics generalizing and disparaging Koreans about eating dogs, which was deemed racist.
-Park, who originally did not know the chant's meaning, still later he accepted the chant since it meant no harm.
+Park, who originally did not know the chant's meaning, still later said he accepted the chant since it meant no harm.
 The chant, however, was later used on other South Korean players Ji So-yun and Hwang Hee-chan by Manchester United fans even after Park's retirement.
 When he participated in the anti-racism campaign of a South Korean YouTube channel in 2020, the South Korean fans criticized Park for tolerating and allowing the racist chant to be used continuously on other South Korean players.
 Park accepted the criticism and appealed to the United fans to stop singing his chant on behalf of Korean players and fans.